 Another part of the design inspiration—it’s probably cliche, but the one-button interaction was somewhat inspired by today’s smart phones.
 We went with a slim, stainless steel design to match most modern kitchens.
 We wanted it to sit on your countertop all the time (as coffee makers do) and look discreet and elegant.

-Erin: Volume is definitely something that most people struggle with when brewing at home, since most automatic-drip brewers are designed to make a specific amount of coffee—typically more than the average individual wants to drink, 5 or 6 or even 9 cups.
-The Barista Brain can brew much smaller batches, even down to just two cups, which in my opinion is the perfect amount.
-How does this brewer maintain such an even extraction regardless of how much you’re brewing?
+Volume is definitely something that most people struggle with when brewing at home, since most automatic-drip brewers are designed to make a specific amount of coffee—typically more than the average individual wants to drink, 5 or 6 or even 9 cups.
+The 9cup Coffee Maker can brew much smaller batches, even down to just two cups—it maintains an even extraction, regardless of how much you’re brewing.